WorksApplications/SudachiPy/README.md

 ## Customized dictionary

-If you need to apply customized `system.dic`, place [sudachi.json](https://github.com/WorksApplications/SudachiPy/blob/develop/sudachi/resources/sudachi.json) to anywhere you like, and add below line to the root level map of it.
+If you need to apply customized `system.dic`, place [sudachi.json](https://github.com/WorksApplications/Sudachi/blob/develop/src/main/resources/sudachi.json) to anywhere you like, and overwrite `systemDict` value with the absolute path for your `system.dic`.

 ```
 {